vitran96/evershop-docs/docs/development/knowledge-base/command-lines.md

 ## Evershop Debug Command

-This command will start your store in development mode and enable the debugging.
+This command will start your store in production mode and enable the debugging.

 ```bash
 evershop start --debug